Cheap fun with kids

 But if they had to pick only one place to go, it'd be Minnesota lakes country in a heartbeat.

 For them, that's where all good things come together.
-This area has a lot of the things kids like best,and here are some of them.

 A week at a lake resort is the best possible vacation for kids.

-Some campsites in national and state forests have their own pine-fringed beaches, like the ones on Cass Lake's South Pike Bay, which is on the paved, 17-mile Migizi Trail, where kids can bike or skate.
+And some campsites in national and state forests have their own pine-fringed beaches, like the ones on Cass Lake's South Pike Bay, which is on the paved, 17-mile Migizi Trail, where kids can bike or skate.

 There's just something about kids and rocks.
 My kids have loved them ever since they could crawl, maybe because they were both so close to the ground.
 Even today, my tech-loving daughter is thrilled by ordinary pieces of basalt, not to mention quartz and agates.